ion-vortex/engine/docs/development/README.md

 - Integration with existing libraries

 ### 📱 [Creating Applications](creating-apps.md)
-How to create new applications using Oxide:
+How to create new applications using Ion:
 - Application structure
-- Using oxide libraries
+- Using ion libraries
 - Platform considerations
 - Packaging